 In North America, Native Indians, white colonists and frontiersman once consumed large amounts of badger meat.
 Davy Crockett famously killed a badger with one punch to the nose.
 It was his last meal before the Battle of the Alamo.

 Soldiers ate badgers during the First World War, but they were notoriously dangerous to catch.
 Field Marshal Douglas Haig banned British troops from using ammunition or grenades to kill badgers, insisting that they use only fixed bayonets.
 Twice a week, soldiers were trained in badger bayoneting drills.

 Manfred von Richthofen, a legendary German fighter ace known as the Red Baron, once provided food for an entire German regiment after killing 107 badgers during a strafing run over Ypres.
 Von Richthofen claimed 109 kills, but the ground tally proved otherwise.

 The French, of course, still eat badgers today.
 The French eat almost anything.
 Russians and Croatians also like to cook-up a nice badger goulash or kebab now and again.

 Typical World War I badger hunting drills.

 Badgers are used to make a handful of products.

 The Asiatic stink badger, once believed to be part of the Melinae and Mustelidae subfamily, is now considered part of the skunk family.
 Stink badger anal glands are used to make chemical weapons, most notably mustard gas (named after the erroneous Mustelidae classification).

 Badger hair is used to make high quality shaving brushes.
 Almost all badger brushes are manufactured in China, where entire village populations engage in vast badger hunts using swords and shuriken (throwing stars).

-Badger testicles are dried and used as body decoration in Indonesia.
+Badger testicles are dried and used as body decorations in Indonesia.
 Wearer’s traditionally hang the small hairy testicles from the ears or nose.
-The item supposedly protects against evil spirits, the white man’s influence and the common cold.
+The item supposedly protects against evil spirits, the white man’s influence, and the common cold.